WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Why does Wasabi only use SegWit bech32 addresses?

-Wasabi was created after the activation of SegWit, and it makes sense to support the most advanced address type, which has numerous benefits.
+Wasabi was created after the activation of SegWit, and it made sense to support the most advanced address type, which has numerous benefits, like large savings on mining fees for SegWit transactions.
-For example, due to the malleability fix of SegWit, you can now remix CoinJoin outputs which are currently unconfirmed.
-There are also large savings on mining fees for SegWit transactions.
+Implementing Taproot hasn't been a priority, as the benefits of upgrading to it are negligible for Wasabi, at the moment.
 :::

 :::details